How to Develop a Drone Control Application?

 - The app should feature a highly capable camera platform.
 Users should be able to move the camera and track objects.

-- A good drone control app should track the necessary flight data for users to analyze it later.
+- A good drone control application should track the necessary flight data for users to analyze it later.

 - Users can benefit if the app provides a simulator.
 This way they can become conversant with the app even before they buy a drone.